CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Players/IPlayer.md

 It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
 `import crafttweaker.player.IPlayer;`

+## Extending IEntityLivingBase and IUser
+IPlayer extends [IEntityLivingBase](IEntityLivingBase).
+That means all functions available to [IEntityLivingBase](IEntityLivingBase) Objects also are available to IPlayer Objects.
+IPlayer also extends [IUser](IUser).
+That means all functions available to [IUser](IUser) Objects also are available to IPlayer Objects.

 ##Zengetters

 Zengetters are for retrieving information.
 Usually either assigned to a variable or used in a method/function.